Translated into “Quebec Summer Festival” in English, the Festival d’été de Quebec is one of, if not the, largest outdoor music events in Canada.

 Premium Passes

-In normal years, in addition to the regular passes there are three different premium options that give guaranteed seating at the Plains of Abraham main stage for the entirety of the festival.
+In addition to the regular passes, there are three different premium options that give guaranteed seating at the Plains of Abraham main stage for the entirety of the festival.

 Everyone regardless of age must have a pass in the premium seating options.
 This means that children do not get in free like with the general passes.